This is the first coaching meeting. The format is different.

-Look at The Big Picturetogether.
-Read it slowly so people have an idea of where they are in the disciple making process.
+- Look at Overview together.
+Read it slowly so people can have an idea of where they are in the disciple-making process.
 Ask two key questions;

-Allow for each person in the group to answer.
+- Assist.
+Then ask the group, “How can we help you get there?”
+These are the two questions in Coaching.
+Allow people to provide answers.
 Let the group help each other.
-Allow for cross pollination.
+Encourage cross-pollination.
 Be ready to reteach tools on the spot or before the next coaching meeting.
-The goal is encouragement that leads to disciple making.
+The goal is encouragement.
+This sustains disciple-making.

-Pick a date one month out for the next coaching meeting.
+- Pick a date one month out for the next coaching meeting.
 Do this at the end of each coaching meeting.
 Meet four more times after the next one.
-Schedule them one at time in increasing intervals.
+Schedule them one at a time in increasing intervals.
 For instance; 6 weeks, 8 weeks, 10 weeks and 12 weeks.
-This way you will have met for close to a year as a Tool Box team.
+This way, you would meet for close to a year as a team.

-Don’t overlook Coaching meetings.
-They are the difference between someone just learning the tools and someone who becomes a life-long disciple maker.
+- Don’t overlook Coaching meetings.
+They are the difference between someone being exposed to the tools and someone who becomes a life-long disciple-maker.
 Coaching is that important!

-Consider meeting the same day, time and location as Tool Box.
-Ask for a host for the meeting.
+- Consider meeting the same day, time and location as Tool Box.
 Keep it to ninety minutes.
 Plan for refreshments at the end.